nawafalhu/Python-Project/README.md

-# Introduction
-here is a small python project that I created for the purpose of learning.

 # BMI Calculator
 This program calculates the Body Mass Index (BMI), BMI is a measure of body fat based on height and weight.